In this course you will:

 3. Learn how to prepare, calibrate, and conduct wet DCOF tests using the ASM 925

 After each lecture section there is an open book test of the material.
 A pass rate of 75% is required for successful completion of the course.
-Upon completion an "ASM 925 Operators Certificate, Level 1" and a "Flooring: Design Considerations and Material Selection for Health, Safety, & Welfare" will be awarded and digitally delivered.
+Upon completion an "ASM 925 Operators Certificate, Level 1" certificate will be awarded and digitally delivered.

 Craig Stephenson, President, American Slip Meter - "This course is approved by American Slip Meter.
 We recommend it for anyone using an 925.
 The videos teach you to properly prepare, calibrate, and test wet dynamic coefficient of friction"